 - 4.1 Members shall endeavour to establish or maintain a single window, enabling traders to submit documentation and/or data requirements for importation, exportation, or transit of goods through a single entry point to the participating authorities or agencies.
-After the examination by the participating authorities or agencies of the documentation and/or data, the results shall be notified to the applicants through the single window in a timely manner. - 4.2 In cases where documentation and/or data requirements have already been received through the single window, the same documentation and/or data requirements shall not be requested by participating authorities or agencies except in urgent circumstances and other limited exceptions which are made public.

-- 4.3 Members shall notify the Committee of the details of operation of the single window. - 4.4 Members shall, to the extent possible and practicable, use information technology to support the single window.
+After the examination by the participating authorities or agencies of the documentation and/or data, the results shall be notified to the applicants through the single window in a timely manner. - 4.2 In cases where documentation and/or data requirements have already been received through the single window, the same documentation and/or data requirements shall not be requested by participating authorities or agencies except in urgent circumstances and other limited exceptions which are made public. - 4.3 Members shall notify the Committee of the details of operation of the single window. - 4.4 Members shall, to the extent possible and practicable, use information technology to support the single window.

 In both 2016 and 2017, the Government Work Report proposed promoting the "single window" of international trade for two consecutive years.
 In 2018, the standard version of "single window" should be vigorously promoted nationwide by the State Office of Customs Ports.
-By the end of June 2019, the standard version of "single window" has completed 12 basic functions, realizing docking with 25 ministries and commissions, providing 464 items of online services, covering various types of ports such as sea, air, highway, railway, customs special regulatory areas, free trade pilot areas, crossborder e-commerce comprehensive pilot areas and other areas as well as customs broker, logistics business, financial insurance and other enterprises.
-The total number of registered users has reached more than 2.2 million, and the total amount of declaration business has exceeded 270 million bills.
-The application rate of major declaration business (cargo, shipping bill and ship declaration) has reached more than 90%, and the application rate of cargo declaration is 100%.
+By the end of August 2020, the standard version of "single window" has completed 12 basic functions, realizing docking with 25 ministries and commissions, providing 464 items of online services, covering various types of ports such as sea, air, highway, railway, customs special regulatory areas, free trade pilot areas, cross-border e-commerce comprehensive pilot areas and other areas as well as customs broker, logistics business, financial insurance and other enterprises.
 (Link 10.10 and 10.11)